ODINN-SciML/MassBalanceMachine/README.md

 - 🛰️ MassBalanceMachine uses geodetic mass balance data as an extra target variable on top of glaciological data.
 This will help calibrate the bias/trend in long simulations where the cumulative mass balance matters.
 - 🔄 MassBalanceMachine can do transfer learning for new regions, reducing the training time and making more accurate predictions.
-- 📊 MassBalanceMachine can incorporate physical constraints, to merge physical knowledge with data-driven discovery.
+- 📊 MassBalanceMachine can incorporate physical constraints to merge physical knowledge with data-driven discovery.

 ## Contributors